jimmynotjim/scrollnav/README.md

 ### Import

-Start by import the script to your page, the best location is in the footer, but no matter what make sure it follows your jquery file.
+Start by importing the script to your page, the best location is in the footer, but no matter what make sure it follows your jquery file.

 ```html
 <script src=“jquery.sectionNav.min.js”></script>